unbounce/iidy/README.md

 ### Using Parameter Store for secrets and ARNs

+Here's an example of importing a single secret from Parameter Store.
 ```
 # example stack-args.yaml
 $imports:
   dbPasswd: ssm:/staging/lp-webapp/dbPasswd
-  # the ssm: prefix ^ is use to ask for a ssm:parameterstore import
+  # the ssm: prefix ^ is used to ask for a ssm:parameterstore import

 StackName: iidy-demo
 Template: ./cfn-template.yaml